-REALTED: Where to Experience Jewish Culture in NYC
+Where to Experience Italian Culture and History in NYC

 Westchester Italian Cultural Center

 The Westchester Italian Cultural Center was established to celebrate the rich heritage of modern and past Italian culture.
 The center instills an appreciation of the Italian language, arts, history, cuisine, and commerce.
 Special exhibits, events, and programming are offered.
 There is a library, a wine cellar, an exhibit hall, a kitchen, and more unique spaces to explore.
-Pay a visit and become enriched with Italian tradition and culture from all aspects.
+Pay a visit, celebrate the center's 10th anniversary, and become enriched with Italian tradition and culture from all aspects.

 Bronx Little Italy